 Every offseason, months before a single National Football League game kicks off, sportsbooks post a season-win number for all 32 teams and let you bet the over or the under.
-Those NFL win totals are one of the more approachable corners of the futures board, because unlike a Sunday point spread that thousands of sharp bettors hammer into shape by kickoff, a win total is a slow, months-long market that the books post early and defend with small limits.
+Those NFL win totals are one of the more approachable corners of the futures board, because unlike a Sunday point spread that the whole sharp market hammers into shape by kickoff, a win total is a slow, months-long market that the books post early and defend with small limits.
 This guide walks through how NFL win totals and futures actually work, when the numbers post and move, and the repeatable ways to find an edge before the market catches up.

 A win total is a futures bet: the book posts a number for a team's regular-season wins, almost always as a half-win line so there is no push, and you bet whether the real total finishes over or under it.
 Set a team at 8.5 and the over needs nine wins or more, while the under needs eight or fewer.
+On the rare whole-number total, a team landing exactly on the number pushes and your stake comes back.
 The number covers the 17-game regular season only, so playoff results never count toward it.
+One tell I read on any total is the limit: when a book will only take a small max bet on a number, it is telling me the number is soft and it wants to see the money before it commits.

 On the board it looks like this: "Regular Season Wins O/U 8.5, over -120 / under +100."
 You are simply betting whether the team clears 8.5 wins across its 17 games, and the price on each side tells you how the book leans.